percona/pmm/doc/source/glossary.terminology.rst

    External Monitoring Service

       A monitoring service which is not provided by :term:`PMM` directly.
-It is bound to a running Prometheus exporter.
+It is bound to a running |prometheus| exporter.
 As soon as such an service is added, you can set up the :term:`Metrics Monitor <Metrics Monitor (MM)>` to display its graphs.

    Orchestrator

-      The topology manager for MySQL.
+      The topology manager for |mysql|.
 By default it is disabled for the :term:`PMM Server`.
 To enable it, set the :option:`ORCHESTRATOR_ENABLED`.

       .. seealso::